Interstate betting operators must notify Consumer and Business Services (CBS) if they want to operate in South Australia.

 An authorised interstate betting operator can only conduct betting operations if:

-Gambling providers must not offer inducements or incentives to encourage people to gamble or open gambling accounts.
+Gambling providers must not offer inducements or incentives to encourage people to gamble or open gambling accounts, see key responsibilities of gaming licensees.

-Use the online form to notify CBS that you intend to conduct betting operations in South Australia.
+Use the form to notify CBS that you intend to conduct betting operations in South Australia.

 Stopping operations in South Australia

-To stop operating in South Australia, you must notify Consumer and Business Services by completing the online form.
+To stop operating in South Australia, you must notify Consumer and Business Services by completing the notice of cessation of betting operations form.

 Annual reporting